noevini/Algatransito-api/README.md

 # Algatransito-api
-A Spring project from the course of Algaworks
+A Spring boot project from the course of Algaworks